gvwilson/thirdbit/_posts/2017/2017-11-01-im-probably-wrong-again.md

 The workshop's host called me out for saying this, and was right to do so.
-Programmers sneer at one another's languages---Python at R, Ruby at Perl,
+Programmers sneer at one another's languages—Python at R, Ruby at Perl,
-Lisp at everyone and everyone at Visual Basic---and they're all wrong to do so.
+Lisp at everyone and everyone at Visual Basic—and they're all wrong to do so.
 [Some languages are easier for novices to learn than others][stefik], but once you have reflection and garbage collection, there's precious little evidence that the other differences matter.